lgmorand/aks-workshop/_entries/02-06 challenge6.md

 kubectl apply -f ./service.yaml
 ```

-You should see an output like:
+You should see an output like this:

 ```sh
 service/webapp created